pivotal/docs-tap/scst-scan/integrate-app-scanning.hbs.md

   - `IMAGE` is the container image that contains the app you want to deploy.
   - `DEV-NAMESPACE` is the name of the developer namespace where scanning occurs.

+  **Note**:
+  - For more info on how to use the Tanzu CLI workload creation see [Create a Workload](../cli-plugins/apps/create-workload.hbs.md) documentation.
-  **Note** There are specific requirements for pre-built images.
+  - Specifying the `--image` flag configures the workload to skip the source scanning step by using the specified pre-built image.
+Currently SCST - Scan 2.0 only performs image scanning.
+There are specific requirements for pre-built images.
 For more details see [Configure your workload to use a prebuilt image](../scc/pre-built-image.hbs.md)

 ### <a id="retrieve-scan-results"></a> Retrieve scan results